 Not all website hosting servers are the same

 Websites you access are hosted somewhere on a computer server or server farm.
-About 75% of websites hosted in the U.S are on shared resource servers.
-On average these websites get a very small amount of traffic versus websites hosted on super fast dedicated servers.
-It is possible for websites on a shared server to hog or consume bandwidth from other websites, causing websites to load slow.
-In most cases good hosting companies have bells and whistles in place to detect and correct these server resource issues.
+About 75% of websites hosted in the U.S. are on shared resource servers.
+On average, these websites get minimal traffic versus websites hosted on super-fast dedicated servers.
+It is possible for websites on a shared server to hog or consume bandwidth from other websites, causing websites to load slowly.
+In most cases, good hosting companies have bells and whistles in place to detect and correct these server resource issues.

 4. THE CODING OF THE WEBSITE DESIGN

-Some websites have issues with the way they were coded resulting in a very slow loading website.
-If you suspect the website you are visiting has a coding issue, you can visit GTMetrix.com to confirm.
-They will run the report in real-time and only takes a few seconds to do.
+Some websites have issues with how they were coded, resulting in a prolonged loading website.
+If you suspect your website has a coding problem, visit GTMetrix.com to confirm.
+They will run the report in real-time and only take a few seconds.

 In Conclusion

-Chances are if you are reading this article on VISIONEX you are website owner and depend on your website to help grow your business.
-Make sure your computer equipment is up to date and your ISP is delivering the Internet speed you are paying for.
+Chances are, if you are reading this article on VISIONEX, you are a website owner and depend on your website to help grow your business.
+Ensure your computer equipment is up to date and your ISP delivers the Internet speed you are paying for.

-Finally take a closer look at your website hosting plan and the quality of your website design.
+Finally, take a closer look at your website hosting plan and the quality of your website design.
 Customers are looking for the services or products you provide right now.
-Customers are usually in a hurry which means you only a second or more to deliver your message.
-A slow loading website means lost business and customers.
-Make sure you keep the wheels greased and stay on the fast side of the track.
+Customers are usually in a hurry, which means you only have a second or more to deliver your message.
+A slow-loading website means lost business and customers.
+Ensure you keep the wheels greased and stay on the short side of the track.